akbarratt/100-days-of-code/log.md

 **Thoughts:** We're doing the ES5 way first so I'm interested to see how much ES6 simplifies the process.

 **Link to work:** https://akbarratt.com/code100/projects/booklist

+### Day 68: August 15, 2020

+**Today's Progress**: Stopped to work on my flash card backlog.
+Spent about an hour inputting fundamental concepts and creating new card types.

+**Thoughts:** I don't enjoy this process because it's not immediately rewarding and in the short term seems to slow progress, but the boost to retention is worth it in the long run.

+**Link to work:** N/A